jrmycanady/nokiahealth/README.md

 fmt.Println(ar.AuthorizationURL)
 ```
 2. If you provided a callback URL nokia will then redirect them to that URL with queyr parameters set containing the verfier string and userid.
 Otherwise if it's empty the user will see it on screen and would need to copy and paste it into your app.
-Once you have thow two bits of into, it's time to get the token.
+Once you have those two bits of info, it's time to get the token.
 ```go
 u, err := ar.GenerateUser("<verifier>", <userid>)
 if err != nil {